 I would highly recommend reinforcing the doorframe air gaps or shims to prevent the intruder from spreading or prying around the lock area.
 Good lighting and ventilation should be considered as well as personal hygiene needs.

 Whether you have newly constructed or modified an existing space, the safe room should blend with the rest of the home.
 I have heard stories of families who had secreted themselves inside their saferoom while the house was being ransacked.
 Fortunately for them, the police were called and were able to capture the burglars before being discovered or major damage was done to their home.

 Family Security Plan

 Unlike actress Jodie Foster’s character in the movie, I cannot recommend cooperation with the home invaders as the first strategy for survival.
-See my web page on Home Invasion Survival Tips.
+See my web page at home invasion survival tips.

 I always suggest having a family security plan in which escape by a family member plays an important part in the survival strategy.
 Actual cases have confirmed that your survival odds are better if the home invaders know that the police are on their way and their time for escape is short.